CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/navigate-resource-group.png "Select Resource Group from Navigate Option")

-1. Click on the azure-arc Resource group and confirm whether you have all the below resources deployed successfully.
+1. Click on the azure-arc Resource group and confirm whether you have total 10 records to confirm all the below resources are deployed successfully.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AVW-Arc/main/media/resources.png)